 - Format data consistently (for example, keep consistent unit scale, use 1 decimal place for numbers, 2 for per share data, 3 for share count).

 - Avoid partial inputs that commingle cell references with hard numbers.

 - Maintain standard column widths and consistent header labels.

-- Annual models: Common when using the model to drive a DCF model valuation.
+- Annual Models → Common when using the model to drive a DCF model valuation.
 This is because a DCF model needs at least 5 years of explicit forecasts before making terminal value.
 LBO models are often also annual models, as the investment horizon is around 5 years.
-An interesting wrinkle with annual models is the handling of the “stub period,” which captures the latest 3-, 6-, or 9-month historical data).
+An interesting wrinkle with annual models is the handling of the “stub period,” which captures the latest 3-, 6-, or 9-months of historical data).

-- Quarterly models: Common in equity research, credit, , mergers and acquisitions (accretion/dilution) models where near-term issues are a catalyst.
+- Quarterly Financial Models → Common in equity research, credit, , mergers and acquisitions (accretion/dilution) models where near-term issues are a catalyst.
 These models often roll up into an annual buildup.

-- Monthly models: Common in restructurings and where month to month liquidity tracking is critical.
-One thing to note is that the data required for a monthly buildup is usually unavailable to outside investors unless it is privately provided by management (companies don’t report monthly data).
+- Monthly Financial Models → Common in restructurings and where month-to-month liquidity tracking is critical.
+One thing to note is that the data required for a monthly buildup is usually unavailable to outside investors unless it is privately provided by management (companies typically don’t report monthly data).
 These models often roll up into a quarterly buildup.

-- Weekly models: Common in bankruptcies.
+- Weekly Financial Models → Common in bankruptcies.
 The most common weekly model is called the bankruptcy process to track cash and liquidity.
 The TWCF is a required submission in a

 - Use roll-forward schedules when forecasting balance sheet items.